-Info events are events for mainly notifying the user of a situation, or to log events into the history log.
-Info events are not highlighted through any indicator LEDs, for example.
+Info events are events mainly notifications of situations, or for logging events into the event history.
+Info events are not highlighted through any indicator LEDs and so on.
 An active info and its details can be viewed in the Active Events list and the same information is stored into the Event History.
 An info event is reset automatically once the triggering conditions are no longer active.

-When a warning event occurs, status indicators on the control panel and control board LEDs turn yellow, and a yellow, triangular warning symbol appears in the device status panel of MyDrive® Insight.
+When a warning event occurs, status indicators on the control panel and control board LEDs turn yellow, and a yellow, triangular warning symbol appears in the device status panel of MyDrive[®] Insight.
 An active warning and its details can be viewed in the Active Events list and the same information is stored into the Event History.
-When a warning is active the converter remains operational.
+While a warning is active, the converter remains operational.
 A warning event is reset automatically once the triggering conditions are no longer active.

 When a fault event occurs, status indicators on the control panel and control board LEDs turn red, and a red, bell-shaped fault symbol appears in the device status panel of MyDrive® Insight.
 An active fault and its details can be viewed in the Active Events list and the same information is stored into the Event History.
 When a fault becomes active, the converter stops operation.
-Depending on the fault and user settings, the main circuit breaker can also be opened.
-To reset a fault event, the fault triggering conditions must be inactive, and a reset command (fault acknowledgment) must be given to the converter.
+Depending on the fault and the settings, the main circuit breaker can also be opened.
+To reset a fault event the fault triggering conditions must be inactive, and a reset command (fault acknowledgment) must be given to the converter.

 To access the Active Events on the control panel, press the info button on the home screen, or navigate to "3.2.1 Active Events" in the parameter menu.
-With MyDrive® Insight, establish a connection to the drive and navigate to "Events > Live".
+With MyDrive[®] Insight, establish a connection to the drive and navigate to "Events > Live".

-To access the Event History on the control panel, navigate to "3.2.2 Event History" in the parameter menu.
-With MyDrive® Insight, establish a connection to the drive and navigate to "Events > Live".
+To access the Even History on the control panel, navigate to "3.2.2 Even History" in the parameter menu.
+With MyDrive[®] Insight, establish a connection to the drive and navigate to "Events > Live".